There are three simple steps to rehoming your best new friend

 Our rehoming process is carefully tailored to each applicant, so please allow plenty of time.
 Our staff will always be on hand to discuss your individual requirements and answer any questions you may have during the process.

-If you are adopting a cat or kitten you will be required to visit more than once.
-You must first complete an application form, and you are welcome to take a look around the cattery.
+If you are adopting a cat or kitten you must first complete an application form.
 We will vet check and landlord check your application (if applicable) and your application will be passed to our home advisors.
 Our home advisors are all volunteers and carry out the visits in their spare time, so be patient, sometimes it can take a few days to get one arranged.

 Once your home visit has been completed and passed you will be able to come back to us and spend time choosing from a list of suitable cats.
 You can then take your new cat home the same day! (unless more time is required to order medication)